 Get older family members involved in technology.
 Set them up with a smart phone or iPad and take the time to Skype with them every week or so.
 Technology can be a great way of keeping older people connected with the outside world with websites like Facebook to keep in touch with old friends.
 New technology can seem alien to a lot of people, so be prepared to take some time to teach your family members how to use their devices – they will certainly appreciate it!

 There’s always something more we can do as individuals in society.
 Many charities and organisations ask for volunteers to join a befriending service.
-You can give up as little as 30 minutes a week of your time to keep someone company either over the phone or in person.
+You can give as little as 30 minutes a week to keep someone company.

 It’s also important to simply be more conscious of the elderly people around us.
 If you have an elderly neighbour, try and get to know them so that you can have a chat if you see each other out and about.
 It often makes elderly people feel safer knowing that they can rely on their neighbours.